ileammontoya/Proyecto-OIDs/README.md

 # Proyecto-OIDs
-Scripts for obtaining QOS OIDs on Cisco interfaces
+Scripts for obtaining QOS OIDs on Cisco interfaces.
 The proyect is a convoluted mess that probably only works in my environment.
 It was also my first time coding in Python after learning the basics.